spotzero/wsdata/modules/ws_services/README.txt

-This module provides the default wsConnector and wsData classes for integrating with the services module.
+This module provides the default WsConnector classes for integrating with the services module.